OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 New features:

-- Import an existing SharePoint Framework solution and continue development with Teams Toolkit
+- Import an existing SharePoint Framework solution and continue development with Teams Toolkit.
     ![SPFx Existing App](https://github.com/OfficeDev/TeamsFx/assets/11220663/3944f5c8-6c8c-4b4d-8df8-dc4f45b5967f)
 - A new link unfurling app template to help you get started with displaying rich content from links in Teams messages and Outlook emails.
     ![Link Unfurling](https://github.com/OfficeDev/TeamsFx/assets/11220663/6e8b982a-0531-4ec1-8420-f6f17955ff40)

 Enhancement:

-- Updated `React with Fluent UI` app template to use OBO flow for SSO implenmentation to improve SSO experience in mobile platforms.
+- Updated `React with Fluent UI`  app template to use an On-Behalf-Of flow for Single Sign-on to improve the experience in mobile platforms.
 - Updated project scaffold success notification for Outlook Add-in.

 TeamsFx SDK ([`@microsoft/teamsfx`](https://www.npmjs.com/package/@microsoft/teamsfx)) `v2.2.2`:

-- Rename existing internal class `ConversationReferenceStore` to `DefaultConversationReferenceStore`.
+- Renamed the internal class `ConversationReferenceStore` to `DefaultConversationReferenceStore`.
-- Deprecate existing interface `NotificationStorage`.
+- Deprecated the `NotificationStorage` interface.
-- Add new interface `ConversationReferenceStore` with pagination API support.
+- Added `ConversationReferenceStore` that has support for pagination.
-- Add new options for users to set customized conversation reference store, and deprecate existing option to set customize notification target storage.
+- Added a new option to set a custom `ConversationReferenceStore` and deprecated the existing option for `NotificationStorage``.

 Teams Toolkit CLI ([`@microsoft/teamsfx-cli`](https://www.npmjs.com/package/@microsoft/teamsfx-cli)) `v2.0.2@beta`: